turingschool/backend-curriculum-site/module1/lessons/class_methods.md

 ```

 ### Independent Practice
-Suppose you are collecting Jokes for a joke telling app.
+Suppose you are collecting Jokes for a joke telling application.
 Create a Joke class so that you can load information via .new, .from_hash, & .from_csv.
-Expect jokes to use an id, a question, and an answer
+Expect jokes to have an id, a question, and an answer as their state.

 ## Wrap Up